bjatkin/golf-engine/README.md

 ![Map Vs Sprite Data](https://github.com/bjatkin/golf-engine/blob/master/images/sprite_vs_map.png)

-### TODO
----
-* Add instructions for installing and playing the golf examples
-* Test the golf toolkit on a windows machine

-### TODO long term
----
+# Future Features
-* Make it more fantasy console like
+* Make the project more fantasy console like
+  * simplify instalation
-  * add a golf terminal that runs in the browser
+  * add a golf ternimal the runs in the browser rather than using golf toolkit
-  * build with golf engine so it has the same feel
-  * sprite editor in the golf terminal
+  * add sprite editor
-  * map editor and viewer
+  * add map editor
+* add in a sound api (use the last 20k of memory)
+  * convert midi files
-  * sprite flag editor
+  * create a music editor
-* Sound?
-(I still have 20k memory for this)
-* Add interpreted scripting language to make it more aproacable and to prevent golang from being an install requirement
+* add a scription language to make building games easier/ more aproachable
-* Let text use multips options with {} syntac to start and end option sections
+* Let the text function use multiple TOp argumnets for different portions of the string
-* add vertical and horizontal flip to the text functions
+* add vertical/ horizontal flipping for the text functions